corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ## Configuration directives

-The configuration directives described below can be placed arbitrarily within string properties in the configuration file, with a maximum of one per line.
+The configuration directives described below can be placed arbitrarily within 'string' properties in the target configuration file, with a maximum of one per line.

 For example: